 0370 1500 100

-I joined the Irwin Mitchell Manchester office in 2010 on qualification as a solicitor.
+I joined the Irwin Mitchell Manchester office in 2010 when I qualified as a solicitor.

-My background is psychology, completing my BSc and MSc in health psychology.
-I had also previously worked for pharmaceutical companies, and as post-graduate researcher, worked with patients with chronic diseases, and devised a model for psychological treatment.
+My background is psychology: I completed my BSc and MSc in health psychology.
+I had also previously worked for pharmaceutical companies, and as post-graduate researcher I worked with patients with chronic diseases, devising a model for psychological treatment.

-I work on a wide range range of cases, but given my passion and interest in mental health, my specialism has naturally led me to develop a niche area relating to clinical negligence and Human Rights Act claims that have resulted in suicide, post-traumatic stress disorder and other mental health illnesses.
+I work on a wide range range of cases, but with my passion for and interest in mental health, this has naturally led me to develop a niche area relating to clinical negligence and Human Rights Act claims that have resulted in suicide, post-traumatic stress disorder and other mental health illnesses.